 IDIOPATHIC HYPERSOMNIA & NARCOLEPSY

-The weekend of 9-10 April 2022 will become a hub for sleep medicine and education with the first ever FREE Sleep Health & Wellbeing Expo on Saturday 9th April followed by the Idiopathic Hypersomnia and Narcolepsy Education Day on Sunday 10th April at the Brisbane Convention and Exhibition Centre.
+The weekend of 9-10 April 2022 became a hub for sleep medicine and education with the first ever FREE Sleep Health & Wellbeing Expo on Saturday 9th April followed by the Idiopathic Hypersomnia and Narcolepsy Education Day on Sunday 10th April at the Brisbane Convention and Exhibition Centre.

-Researchers and clinicians in Australia receive very little or no education with regards to narcolepsy and disorders of hypersomnolence.
+Researchers and clinicians in Australia receive very little or no education with regard to narcolepsy and disorders of hypersomnolence.
 This lack of knowledge and understanding has direct negative health outcomes for sufferers including delayed diagnosis and treatment.
-Our Education Day is a unique opportunity designed for medical and allied health care professionals, sufferers and their family and friends to learn more about these disorders from our invited speakers and from each other.
+Our Education Day was a unique opportunity designed for medical and allied health care professionals, people suffering from disorders of hypersomnolence, and their family and friends to learn more about these disorders from our invited speakers and from each other.